metalevel-tech/wwwsas/README.md

    * `wwwsas-ipset-save` that is a symbolic link to [`firewall/ipset-save.sh`](firewall/ipset-save.sh),
    * `wwwsas-ipset-restore` that is a symbolic link to [`firewall/ipset-restore.sh`](firewall/ipset-restore.sh).

-6. She script will **Create few empty \*.log, \*.list and \*.history files**.
+6. The setup script will **Create few empty \*.log, \*.list and \*.history files**.
 We need this step because, later, we must grant the necessary write permissions to the Apache's user *www-data*.

 7. **Setup [wwwsas-crontab](assets/etc/cron.d/wwwsas-crontab.example).**

-   Please review this file carefully!
+   *Please review this file carefully!*

    The `@reboot` *cronjobs* will restore the `iptables` configuration and this may be dangerous if something is not correct.

    The *cronjob* for `flood-detector.sh` will be executed on each minute (see the relevant section about this script below).
-You can skip this step, but `flood-detector.sh` doesn't consume much server resources and, you will see, time-to-time it does nice work.
+You can skip this step, but `flood-detector.sh` doesn't consume much resources and, you will see, time-to-time it does nice work.

-   The *cronjob* for `modules/post-analyse.sh` will be executed on each hour.
+   The *cronjob* for `modules/post-analyse.sh` will be executed on each hour, but this period could be decreased.

 8. **Install the necessary Apache2 modules**.
 If this is an update this step will be skipped.
-Otherwise to install and enable the Apache's modules `headers`, `rewrite`, `expires`, <s>`evasive`</s>, `security2`.
-Actually we need the module `security2`, thath will call our script `wwwsas.sh` from the Apache's environment.
+Otherwise the Apache's modules `headers`, `rewrite`, `expires`, <s>`evasive`</s>, `security2` will be installed.
+Actually we need the module `security2`, that will call our script `wwwsas.sh` conditionally from the Apache's environment.
 The other are dependencies.

-   The module `evasive` will be installed and configured but will be **disabled**, because `modSecurity2` covers its functionality in a better way by the CRS (see the next section) rules `900700` and `900260`.
+   The module `evasive` will be installed and configured but will be **disabled**, because `modSecurity2` covers its functionality in a better way by the CRS rules `900700` and `900260` - see the next section.
 Here is an explanation: [Apache2 mod_evasive vs mod_security with OWASP crs when protecting against DDOS?](https://stackoverflow.com/a/66196947/6543935)

-   The reposittory `modsecurity-crs` will be installed as dependency of `modSecurity2`, but we will install a newer version later, so this package will be removed.
+   The repository `modsecurity-crs` will be installed as dependency of `modSecurity2`, but we will install a newer version later, so this package will be removed by the setup script.

 9. **Install ModSecurity Core Rule Set 3.x, GeoLite2**.
-The `SETUP` script will clone the latest stable version of ModSecurity CoreRuleSet, in the directory defined in Step 3 - currently this is [`v3.3/master`][32].
+The `SETUP` script will clone the latest stable version of ModSecurity CoreRuleSet in the directory defined in Step 3 (above) - currently this is version [`v3.3/master`][32].
 If this is an update this step will be skipped.

 10. **Setup Apache**.
 The setup will try to (re)create the default Apache's log directory (just in case).
-Next the setup will change the ownership of the file `execution.log` to `www-data`, thus it will be able to write execution logs.
-Then it will ask to:
+Next the setup will change the ownership of the file `wwwsas/tmp/execution.log` to `www-data`, thus it will be able to write execution logs.
+Then the setup script will ask to:

-    * Create a file within `/etc/sudoers.d/` with purpose to allow to `www-data` to execute our script 'wwwsas.sh' by `sudo` without password.
+    * Create a file within `/etc/sudoers.d/` with purpose to allow to `www-data` to execute our script `wwwsas.sh` by `sudo` without password.
 This is a little bit dangerous step, so you will be asked to open and save this new file by the command [`visudo`][8] to confirm there is not a problem!

     * <s>Create or update preset basic templates for (1) `apache2.conf` (note: first will be created `apache2.conf.template` and then it will be compared with your existing `.conf` file), (2) `sites-available/wordpress.conf.template` and (3) `sites-available/mediawiki.conf.template`.
 If you want, you could use them within your configuration further.</s>